ALBERTA

 (1864 - 1885, 1887 - 1898), near Smoky Lake FORT WIKI

 A Hudson's Bay Co. post (HBC records cover 1889 - 1895).
 Briefly closed after the Riel Rebellion of 1885.
 The 1864 clerk's quarters is the oldest building in the province still on its original site.
-The settlement began in 1862 with the establishment of the Methodist mission to the Cree Indians.
+The settlement began in 1862 with the establishment of the Victoria Methodist Mission to the Cree Indians.
 European settlers came in 1906.
+Archaeological work and restoration was done in the 1970's before the site was opened to the public in 1981.
 Admission fee.

 See also River Lot #3 - Victoria Settlement from Canadian Register of Historic Places || See also Métis Crossing